 A Proper Use of the Gift of Speech

-Surely, then, out of this background the Christian does not have to be convinced that one of his prime duties is to employ his gift of speech to speak forth words of truth so that his contemporaries may know of Heaven’s saving plan.
+Out of this background, the Christian does not have to be convinced that one of his prime duties is to employ his gift of speech to speak the words of truth so that his contemporaries may know of Heaven’s saving plan.
 The Great Commission is about preaching and teaching (Mt.
 28:19-20; Mk.
 16:15-16).

 What a challenge it is to use our power of speech in a fashion that is helpful to others and glorifying to God.

 There is a dark side — very dark — to the power of speech.
 Not infrequently this marvelous gift is so wantonly abused.
 We would be remiss in our responsibility if we did not, in some measure, throw the floodlight of Scripture upon some of our weaknesses in this area.